 These are attacks that go straight to our devices or hosts in general.
 We’ll mention only some of the best known.

-- Malware: Includes all programs that introduce malicious codes (viruses, worms, Trojans) on our computers, causing multiple and invaluable damage.
+- Malware: Includes all programs that introduce malicious codes (viruses, worms, Trojans) on our computers, causing multiple and invaluable damages.

 - Social engineering: Obtaining confidential information from a person or organization to use it for malicious purposes.
 The most striking examples are phishing and spam.

-- Phishing: Consist in deceiving the users to obtain their confidential information by spoofing the identity of a body or Internet website.
+- Phishing: This consists of deceiving the users to obtain their confidential information by spoofing the identity of a body or Internet website.

-- Spoofing: Addresses to the use of techniques for identity theft.
+- Spoofing: Addresses the use of techniques for identity theft.

-- Modification: Consists in modifying the routing table so that the sender sends message through longer paths causing major delays.
+- Modification: Consists in modifying the routing table so that the sender sends messages through longer paths causing major delays.